ThGreatExplorer/OOD_Reversi/Readme.md

 **KeyNotes about Control Flow:**
 1. See the [main](src/Reversi.java) method.
 It's what connects all the parts together.
-2. Controller class's sole purpose is for its constructor to set up each Features interface with the correct view, Player, and model, then telling the model to subscribe the ModelObserverFeaturesImpl class as a listener and telling the view to add the PlayerActionFeaturesImpl class as a listener for any key events.
+2. controller class's sole purpose is for its constructor to set up each Features interface with the correct view, Player, and model, then telling the model to subscribe the ModelObserverFeaturesImpl class as a listener and telling the view to add the PlayerActionFeaturesImpl class as a listener for any key events.